xela-the-proto/NightMode/README.md

 Nightmode is a collection of random ideas i got while playing with my friends on a private server **Functionalities so far**
-- Events (Facility blackout only so far)
+- Events (Facility blackout, speedrun)
 - Broadcast from the game console
 - Vanish
 - Lots of tiny QoL to come (infinite radio is one)